 The museum of John Paul II has probably the biggest collection of things connected with Karol Wojtyla that includes the letters that were left on his tomb, the gun he got shot, and many, many more.

 When you are in Wadowice, be sure to try the famous Papal Cream Cake, John Paul’s favorite pastry.
-The best you can buy at “u Lenia”.
+The best you can buy is at “u Lenia”.
 It’s the small bakery located right behind the church.

 Kalwaria Zebrzydowska Pilgrimage